-The most important conversation we can have today is with God.
+The most important conversation we can have today is with God in prayer.

 Why do we make prayer so complicated sometimes?
 Prayer is simply talking to God from our hearts, sharing things like we do with our confidants.